The Pillows: New FLCL seasons and 30th Anniversary (2015–2019)

-To celebrate 30 years of the pillows' existence, the band also held their own temporary museum.
+As another celebration of 30 years of the pillows' existence, the band also held their own temporary museum.
 Titled "the pillows museum: Buster's Diner" the event took the form of a vintage American diner filled with memorabilia related to the band.
 The shop also sold FLCL themed collaboration goods.
 The museum ran from 30 August 2019, to 8 September 2019, at Shibuya Tower Records, followed by a run from 13 to 22 September 2019 in Osaka.

+35th Anniversary and disbandment (2020–2025)

+On 18 March 2020, the band released their 30th anniversary concert at Yokohama Arena as a DVD/Blu-ray entitled "Thank You My Highlight" and throughout 2021 until 2023 they released more DVDs/Blu-rays of the "Do You Remember The Third Movement?" series of concerts.

+In anticipation of their 35th anniversary the band released a DVD/Blu-ray of their 2023-2024 "Lostman Go to The City" tour on June 2024 as well as a documentary.
+Entitled "Talking About a Rock'n'Roll Band" it consists of interviews with friends from other bands such as Base Ball Bear, THE BOHEMIANS, SHISHAMO, go!go!vanillas, ArtTheaterGuild and Kaminarigumo.